Chia-Network/chia-network.github.io/collections/_posts/2021-05-28-security-is-important-a-guide.en.md

 There are two main areas to consider: securing your devices and your security habits

-Keep in mind: *Don’t trust anyone.*
+Keep this in mind: *Don’t trust anyone.*

 Assume malicious intent and verify things for yourself.
 Being reasonably paranoid when it comes to crypto is a good mindset.
 Your goal is to make things harder for the bad guys, and the steps below will help you do that.
 We're going to briefly go over the basics you need to do and then cover more advanced security practices in more detail.